elcicd/el-CICD-docs/tutorial.md

 ![Figure 11: Non-prod Jenkins Pipelines](images/tutorial/template-defs-changed.png)

-**Figure 11**
+**Figure**
 _**qa** section of template-defs.json changed_

 Save the file, commit and push it.

-Click on the link `devops-cicd-non-prod` in the upper left of the Jenkins window under the Jenkins logo.
+Click on the link `devops-el-cicd-non-prod-master` in the upper left of the Jenkins window under the Jenkins logo.

 1. Click on the pipeline `test-cicd-test-cicd1-build-to-dev`
 1. Click the `Build` button